Penang Travel Blog – Things to do, see & eat in 3 days

 Simply put, there are 4 ways to reach Penang.

 - By Car – If you ask us, our favourite way to travel to Penang is by car.
 During our most recent trip, we decided to go on a road trip to Penang and it was one of our most favourite experiences in Malaysia!
 We drove from Kuala Lumpur and the entire one-way journey of 350 Km took us about 5 hours to complete.
 The roads are beautiful with gorgeous scenery for company and the convenience of having a car to ourselves throughout our 3 day Penang trip was unparalleled.
-If you are planning to travel to Penang and love road trips, we highly recommend you read more about how we traveled from Kuala Lumpur to Penang by car and plan an epic road trip in Malaysia!
+If you are planning to travel to Penang and love road trips, we highly recommend you read more about how we travelled from Kuala Lumpur to Penang by car and plan an epic road trip in Malaysia!

 - By Air – Penang has an international airport and is well connected with major cities in Asia, both within and outside Malaysia.
 While cities like Kuala Lumpur, Singapore and Phuket run direct flights to Penang, it is also very convenient to hop in any one of these cities, especially Kuala Lumpur, and fly to Penang from your base location.
 The flight from KL to Penang takes about an hour and is the fastest means of transport between the two destinations.